News from all the Summer Programs

 MSP Musical: Same Sky

 MSP students performed the original musical Same Sky in the Palmer Center on the evening of July 19.
 Same Sky was written and directed by Stephanie Figer.
-The music was written by TJ Liquori and Mikey Rosenbaum, and the lyrics were written by Figer and students in the MSP Musical Theater course.
+The music was written by TJ Liquori and Michael Rosenbaum, and the lyrics were written by Figer and students in the MSP Musical Theater course.

 Music Director/Accompanist: Patrick Gardner